ory-corp/planning-automation-action/README.md

 - `project`: Project board number (`github.com/orgs/foo/projects/N`)
 - `token`: A personal access token with write:org capabilities.
 - `todo_label`: Initial label for new issues/PRs.
 Defaults to `needs triage`.
-- `newItemStatus`: Name of the 'todo' status on the project board.
-Defaults to `needs triage`.
 - `statusName`: Name of the 'status' field on the project board.
 Defaults to `status`.
+- `statusValue`: Name of the 'todo' status on the project board.
+Defaults to `needs triage`.
 - `effortName`: Name of the 'effort' field on the project board `effort`.
+- `effortMapping`: JSON string with map where:
+  - string key is a valid 'effort' field value
+  - number value is maximum duration in days for example: {"two days": 2, "workweek": 5}.
+Defaults to `{"two days": 2, "workweek": 5}`.
 - `monthlyMilestoneName`: Name of the 'monthly milestone' field on the project board.
 Defaults to `monthly milestone`.
 - `quarterlyMilestoneName`: Name of the 'quarterly milestone' field on the project board.
 Defaults to `quarterly milestone`.
-- `effortMapping`: JSON string with map where:
-  - string key is a valid 'effort' field value
-  - number value is maximum duration in days for example: {"two days": 2, "workweek": 5}.
-Defaults to `{"two days": 2, "workweek": 5}`.

 ### Complete usage